 This pier is at the end of the Perla Escondita Condos.
-With tomorrows departure looming, I find my Yo Yo, a bag of frozen shrimp, hooks and swivels and weights.
+With tomorrows departure looming, I find my Yo Yo, a bag of frozen shrimp, hooks and swivels and weights and try my hands at some hand fishing in Belize.

-I am not catching today but one of the ladies picked up by a tour boat, on this pier, snaps my picture.
+I am not having luck today but one of the ladies picked up by a tour boat, on this pier, snaps my picture for me so I can show people I was really here.

-Posts remind me of dipping a spoon into the sea and scooping up a teardrop of wiggling, squiggling, quivering, life.
+Posts remind me of dipping a spoon into the sea and scooping up a teardrop of wiggling, squiggling, quivering life out of a very wide and very deep bowl.

-When and where you decide to dip your spoon is up too you, but you are living life. planning for tomorrow, and tucking memories safely away for the road .
+When and where you decide to dip your spoon is up too you, but you are tasting life and tucking memories safely away like squirrels saving their nuts.

 The San Pedro Catholic Church fronts the Caribbean Sea in town, just like every other bar, restaurant, and lodging.